AlecKazakova/alecstrong.com/content/posts/multiple-dialects.md

 It was really the only starting point so I wrote a [python script](https://github.com/AlecStrong/sqlite-bnf) that reads from that site and outputs a Grammar Kit compatible `.bnf`.

-BNF grammar's are pretty straightforward, its a list of rules and definitions for those rules.
+BNF grammars are pretty straightforward, its a list of rules and definitions for those rules.
 As an example here's what a simplified column rule would look like in BNF

 ```